top of page

 scons on a cooling rack

-These traditional scones are not very sweet, perfectly balanced between sweetness and saltiness, flavored with lemon zest and vanilla.
+These traditional blueberry scones are not very sweet, perfectly balanced between sweetness and saltiness, flavored with lemon zest and vanilla.
 Perfect combo for blueberries!
 Gently drizzled with cream cheese frosting.
 Yummy!

-And YES, scones are cousins to southern biscuits, even though everyone from the South would love to arguethat point.
+And YES, scones are cousins to southern biscuits, even though everyone from the South would love to argue that point.
 While biscuits most likely originated from the British scone, they have been transformed and now are the scone’s buttery cousin.
 Because of the extra butter, biscuits are or at least should be lighter and fluffier with tender layers.

 Check out this recipe for true Southern biscuits, but with a little secret; they are super easy to make because they contain only 2 ingredients: